deneb42/SublimeLogReader/README.md

 To do that you have multiple solution :
  - On the lower right corner, select LogReader/Android Logs / iOS Logs
- - "ctrl+shift+P" then "set syntax Android Logs" / "iOS Logs" (a quick way to do this is to type "ctrl+shift+P" "alog" Enter)
+ - "ctrl+shift+P" then "set syntax Android Logs" / "iOS Logs" A quick way to do this is to type "ctrl+shift+P" "alog" Enter

 ### Filtering
 You can filter the logs to either :